 Buying a room full of pricey furniture and accessories does not guarantee that it will look elegant and high-end.
 And styling a space on a tight budget doesn’t mean that it will look cheap.
 Instead, achieving a rich, refined look is all about adding key pieces and using some styling tricks.
-Check out our designer tips for creating an expensive look no matter what your budget.
+Check out our designer tips for creating an expensive look no matter your budget.

 Before you do anything else, clean up and purge any nonessential items.
 There are certainly exceptions to the rule, but in general, less is more.
 For example, it looks more deliberate and thoughtful to display a few special pieces, like a vase and a sculptural object, than covering the surface of your coffee table with a bunch of tchotchkes.